 You have found yourself tied into a business energy contract, and aren’t happy with how you were ‘sold’ it.
-Read this guide to see if you might be able to cancel a business electricity contract.
+Sadly this is not unheard of and we can hear of 2-3 incidences of this in a week.

 If you want to cancel a business energy contract because you have stopped trading or are moving premises, this is straightforward.
 You can read advice here about energy contracts and moving premises.